codeforamerica/clientcommhelp/README.md

 ---

-### Contact your supervisor if you need:
+### Contact your supervisor if you:
-- to transfer a client or have a client transferred to you
+- need to transfer a client or have a client transferred to you
 - can't remember your login
-- a new ClientComm account for a coworker
+- have a coworker who needs an account

 ### Something else?
 - Contact IT at helpdesk@workforce.org